Market perspectives

 |

-The views below are those of the global economics and markets team of Vanguard Investment Strategy Group as of October 16, 2024.
+The views below are those of the global economics and markets team of Vanguard Investment Strategy Group as of as of December 4, 2024.

 Projected returns